Topics included in this article:

 Signal strength can vary depending on factors such as distance, obstacles, interference, and the transmitting power of the Bluetooth devices involved.
 When evaluating BLE signal strength, it's important to consider these factors and ensure that the signal strength is sufficient for the intended application.

-Web Console | Mobile App |
+| Web Console | Mobile App |

-Located in the second column of the devices tab sensor view.
-(Hover over this icon to display the RSSI value) | Located on the right side of the list view. |
+| Located in the second column of the devices tab sensor view.
+(Hover over this icon to display the RSSI value) | Located in the the list view on the sensors page. |

 D20 Sensing Range

-The D20 has an approximate 20mm sensing range when the magnet is normal to the side face of the D20 containing the “magnet placement symbol”. | |
+| The D20 has an approximate 20mm sensing range when the magnet is normal to the side face of the D20 containing the "magnet placement symbol." | |

-The D20 has an approximate 13mm sensing range when the magnet is normal to the top face of the D20. |
+| The D20 has an approximate 13mm sensing range when the magnet is normal to the top face of the D20. | |

-The D20 has an approximate 7mm sensing range when the magnet is normal to the side face of the D20 without any markings. |
+| The D20 has an approximate 7mm sensing range when the magnet is normal to the side face of the D20 without any markings. |

 Hardware Installation